gorauskas/xmltidy/README.markdown

 ## Motivation ##

 In the recent past I have been working with some large XML files that come to me as a single line of XML output.
-There are time when I need to open one of these files in an editor for reading, particularly when I am doing a development task.
-This tool is the result for the need to format these XML files into a human-readable output.
+There are times when I need to open one of these files in an editor for reading, particularly when I am doing a development task.
+This tool stems from the need to format these XML files into a human-readable output.

-There probably are other tools out that that achieve the same, but it's always more fun to write your own.
+There probably are other tools out there that achieve the same result, but it's always more fun to write your own.

 ## Requirements ##